-This article is from TOS Vol. 2, No. 1.
-The full contents of the issue are listed here.
+This article is from The Objective Standard, Vol. 2, No. 1.

 A Strategy for Security?

 The attacks of 9/11 exposed the magnitude of the threats we face, and, ever since then, one question has become a depressing fixture of our lives: Are we safe?
 Scarcely two years ago, many Americans believed that our salvation was imminent, for the means of achieving our security was at hand; no longer would we have to live in dread of further catastrophic attacks.
 These people were swept up in euphoric hope inspired by the Bush administration’s new strategy in the Middle East.
 The strategy promised to deliver permanent security for our nation.
 It promised to eradicate the fundamental source of Islamic terrorism.
 It promised to make us safe.

 The strategy’s premise was simple: “[T]he security of our nation,” President Bush explained, “depends on the advance of liberty in other nations”;1 we bring democracy to the Middle East, and thereby make ourselves safer.
 To many Americans, this sounded plausible: Western nations, such as ours, are peaceful, since they have no interest in waging war except in self-defense: Their prosperity depends on trade, not on conquest or plunder; the more such nations in the world, the better off we would be.
 Informally, Bush called this idea the “forward strategy for freedom.”2

 By January 2005, an early milestone of this strategy was manifest to all.
 Seemingly every news outlet showed us the images of smiling Iraqis displaying their ink-stained fingers.
 They had just voted in the first elections in liberated Iraq.
 Those images, according to breathless pundits, symbolized a momentous development.